James M. Berger

 James Michael Berger (born 1968) is an American academic working as a professor of biophysics and biophysical chemistry at Johns Hopkins University School of Medicine, where he is also the co-director of the Cancer Chemical and Structural Biology Program at the Sidney Kimmel Comprehensive Cancer Center and the director of the Johns Hopkins Institute for Basic Biomedical Sciences.
 His main area of research is the functions of molecular cellular machinery.

 Early life and education

 Berger was born in 1968 in Albuquerque, New Mexico.
 Raised in Santa Fe, New Mexico, both of his parents were employed at Los Alamos National Laboratory.
 In high school, he spent a summer working there, solidifying his interest in biochemistry.

-Berger studied biochemistry, with a minor in math, as an undergraduate at the University of Utah.
+Berger studied biochemistry, with a minor in mathematics, as an undergraduate at the University of Utah.
 He graduated Phi Beta Kappa and spent summers working at a nuclear research facility.
 After graduating in 1990, he earned his PhD from Harvard University, where he studied protein crystallography and worked with James C. Wang.